Coping with changes after brain tumour treatment

 • changes in speech.

-Your doctor or nurse will talk to you about possible changes before treatment starts.
+Your doctor or specialist nurse will talk to you about possible changes before treatment starts.

 There is no right or wrong way to feel about a change to your body.
-You may find a physical change does not upset you.
-Some people see a body change as a sign of survivorship.
+Some people find that physical changes do not upset them.

-For some people, even a small change in appearance can make them feel less confident.
+For others, even a small change in appearance can make them feel less confident.
 If you are worried about a body change, talk to your doctor or nurse.
 They can give you advice and support.
-They may suggest ways to adjust to a change.
+They may suggest ways to help you adjust.
 We have more information about coping with body changes.

 Help with your recovery

 Your healthcare team includes professionals who can help you during and after your treatment.
 They may be involved in the early stages of your recovery or for a while after your treatment has finished.
-You may see them when you are in hospital, as an outpatient in a clinic, or in your own home.
+You may meet them when you are in hospital, in a clinic, or in your own home.

 Occupational therapists